The Painful, Clicking Knee Joint

 3. Pes ansurine bursitis

 In saying all this of course we do want to control the symptoms around the knee.
 But we can treat the knee only until the cows come home and what do we find?
 Reoccurring knee issues.
 We must address the lower limb as a unit of motion when looking at knee pain to ensure maximal stability and mobility during activity.
-Therefore, if we can improve the function at the hip and ankle we should see a much happier knee for longer periods of time.

 Questions?
 Contact Me